puppetlabs/puppetlabs-firewall/README.markdown

 * `provider`: The specific backend to use for this firewall resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
 Available providers are ip6tables and iptables.
 See the [Providers](#providers) section above for details about these providers.

  * `random`: When using a `jump` value of 'MASQUERADE', 'DNAT', 'REDIRECT', or 'SNAT', this boolean will enable randomized port mapping.
-Valid values are 'true', 'false'.
+Valid values are true or false.
 Requires the `dnat` feature.

 * `rdest`: If boolean 'true', adds the destination IP address to the list.
-Valid values are 'true', 'false'.
+Valid values are true or false.
 Requires the `recent_limiting` feature and the `recent` parameter.

 * `reap`: Can only be used in conjunction with the `rseconds` parameter.
 If boolean 'true', this will purge entries older than 'seconds' as specified in `rseconds`.
-Valid values are 'true', 'false'.
+Valid values are true or false.
 Requires the `recent_limiting` feature and the `recent` parameter.

 * `recent`: Enable the recent module.
 Valid values are: 'set', 'update', 'rcheck', or 'remove'.
 For example: